Chain recurrence and Selgrade`s theorem for affine flows: Control systems and examples

 \section{Control systems and examples}

 In this section we study control systems which provide a rich class of affine flows.
-First the existence and uniqueness of chain control sets in $\mathbb{R}^{d}$ is analyzed.
+After introducing some notation for control systems, the existence and uniqueness of chain control sets in $\mathbb{R}^{d}$ is analyzed.
 Then we apply the results of the previous sections to affine control flows defined by affine control systems with bounded control range and present several examples.